communitiesuk/eip-ero-print-api/README.md

 $ ./gradlew ktlintApplyToIdea
 ```
 This only needs doing once to set up your IDE with the code styles.
+If you prefer, you can run `./gradlew addKtlintFormatPreCommitHook` to add a pre-commit hook to format your code on commit.

 #### AWS CodeArtifact Access Set Up